We’ve analysed the riskiest jobs in the UK, seeing how dangerous each industry is and how much it costs the business. Is your job on the list?

 Not necessarily - insurers are usually able to cover most jobs, but if you work in an industry or job considered risky due to the use of certain machinery or the nature of the work you’re doing, you may need to take out a bespoke life policy for people that pose a higher risk.

-If you’re unsure which type of policy you need, we can compare the best deals on the market for you, helping you make plans for after you’ve gone that don’t stop you enjoying life while you’re here.
+If you’re unsure which type of policy you need, we can compare life insurance quotes for you, helping you make plans for after you’ve gone that don’t stop you enjoying life while you’re here.
 If you do need specialist life insurance, our advisors will be able to guide you in the right direction to a specialist provider.

 GoCompare analysed HSE data from 2015-2020 to find in-year workplace deaths.
 Further analysis of HSE data was done to find the regions where most deaths occurred and by which cause between 2019-2020.
 HSE is the relevant enforcing authority for these records.